 3.1.5 fill out a survey or questionnaire from us, or one of our research partners

-3.1.6 upload your genetic data from a third party, or purchase a genetic test from us.
+3.1.6 upload your genetic data from a third party, or complete a genetic test provided by us.

 3.2 Automated technologies or interactions